ajejdsn/dpd-201/README.md

 ### 1.3: Additional info.
 By the specifications, display works at 10-24V voltage range.
 For the most correct display work, you can use 12V 1A Power supply, 19V Laptop Charger, or 24V DC PSU.
+Since the display uses the L7805 D-PAK to power the logic, it is strongly recommended to use power supplies from 10 to 12V.
 By specification, display can use US, ESC, CAN, CLR and some other commands, they can be sended by printA() I think, this display uses inverted TTL logic that inverts by the chip on the cash registrator M/B (example: MAX232 in Datecs FP-3530T), so we need to invert it by the software.